sryu1/jsbgym/README.md

 pip install jsbgym
 ```

-For Linux systems, rendering with "human" mode will require an additional package:
+For Linux systems, rendering with some modes will require an additional package:

 ```console
 sudo apt-get install python3-tk